A Crime Called Favicon

 These are 31 “icon” sizes.
 Anecdotally, this isn’t the end of it—a colleague had just evaluated a tooling option that generated 45 icons.

 This whole situation around favicons is completely out of control.

-Therefore, the situation around favicons is not only totally out of control, the technical solutions (for an icon!) are actually so embarrassingly overdone that when looking at it all, it must for once mean an insult to any breathing person that has a handful of functioning synapses.
+Therefore, the situation around favicons is not only totally out of control, the technical solutions (for an icon!) are actually so embarrassingly overdone that when looking at it all, it’s an insult to any breathing person with just a handful of functioning synapses.

 The ideal situation, my wish, is that we, our field, define and push for a simple standard: a favicon.svg (with browsers falling back to favicon.png and then favicon.ico) that sits at respective site root and is not required to be referenced from the markup.
 That sketch, to be defined further, would keep it simple for maintainability and HTML best practices, so that sites and app can provide an icon, one icon, that user agents can use as an all-purpose symbol for that site or app.

 At sum.cumo we’re looking closer at the situation at least for our clients, and have some ideas.
 I personally urge that we don’t accept this mess anymore, this giant technical failure we have all ignored for years by concealing our blindness with tooling that generates tons of images and tons of markup for, what.
 Favicons in the year 2019 are a disgrace.
 Let’s do something about it.

 A problem description and some suggestions are now on file with the WHATWG: Rephrase

 I’m Jens Oliver Meiert, and I’m an engineering manager and author.
 I’ve worked as a technical lead for Google, I’m close to the W3C and the WHATWG, and I write and review books for O’Reilly.
 Other than that, I love trying things, sometimes including philosophy, art, and adventure.
 Here on meiert.com I share some of my views and experiences.